-- the eligibility conditions outlined in Parts 2, 3 and 4 must be met; - the student must live at an approved second family home during the school week (see 5.3.3); - the costs of maintaining the second family home must be incurred by the family; - the nominated principal family home must remain approved as the principal family home; and - the student must not be receiving a pension (the Pensioner Education Supplement is available for students receiving certain pensions; see 5.5).
+- the eligibility conditions outlined in Parts 2, 3 and 4 must be met; - the student must live at an approved second family home during the school week (see 5.3.3); - the nominated principal family home must remain approved as the principal family home; and - the student must not be receiving a pension (the Pensioner Education Supplement is available for students receiving certain pensions; see 5.5).

-Second Home Allowance may be paid for a student who is deemed to be isolated because they live in a second family home with a sibling who meets a geographical isolation rule (see $\underline{4.4.3}$).
-If, during a year, the sibling ceases to meet one of the conditions outlined in $\underline{4.4.3}$, the continuity of schooling concession may be applied (see $\underline{4.4.5}$).
+Second Home Allowance may be paid for a student who is deemed to be isolated because they live in a second family home with a sibling who meets a geographical isolation rule (see $\frac{4.4.3}{1.00}$).
+If, during a year, the sibling ceases to meet one of the conditions outlined in $\frac{4.4.3}{1.00}$, the continuity of schooling concession may be applied (see $\frac{4.4.5}{1.00}$).